 Meanwhile, Gimbloo’s challenges are less dependent on outside stakeholders.
 Its management and private equity partners met early in the crisis to establish a plan.
 They came to an agreement that new business and additional sources of funding aren’t likely in the next few months, so the key focus is extending runway by cutting discretionary costs and being prepared to adjust headcount.
 The company’s PE partners aren’t likely to sit by and watch Gimbloo run out of money, but before providing additional funds, they will want to see that the company has cut wherever possible.

 Leadership made the assumptions that recurring revenue would stay largely the same and new deals would surge when the economy reopens.
-If both hold true, they'd begin scaling back the cost-saving measures.
-They also added a cushion for churn, down-sells and, in the event of an extreme and protracted downturn, some mid-contract cancellations.
+If both hold true, they’d begin scaling back the cost-saving measures.
+They also added a cushion for churn, down-sells, and—in the event of an extreme and protracted downturn —some mid-contract cancellations.

 Any significant changes in metrics would trigger another scenario with further cuts.

-Scenario Planning Work Approach
+How to Approach Scenario Planning Work

-Actions to take
+Actions to Take

-1. Secure commitments from senior management, select team members and organize scenarios around key issues to be addressed and evaluated.
+1. Secure commitments from senior management, select team members, and organize scenarios around key issues to be addressed and evaluated.

-2. Define assumptions clearly, establish relationships between drivers and limit the number of scenarios created.
+2. Define assumptions clearly, establish relationships between drivers, and limit the number of scenarios created.

 3. Make sure each scenario presents a logical view of the future.